 Way back in 1947, Gallup started asking the general public if they supported doctors being allowed to end a patient’s life “by some painless means if the patient and his or her family request it.”
 Since 1964, the public has overwhelmingly returned a “yes” vote—with current support standing at 70 percent.
 That 70 percent, by the way, includes two-thirds of all Republican voters and nearly as many Dems, suggesting strong cross-party support.
 But here’s the kicker: Even when Gallup changed the wording of their question to remove all references to “painless means” and family consent—and deliberately stuck in the divisive word “suicide”—over half of the electorate still supported allowing patients the right to die.
 In other words, the public overwhelmingly supports the concept, even when it’s made to sound as unattractive as possible.

 7It Makes Economic Sense

 Most people would be shocked to think economics factored into their life-or-death decisions, and rightly so.
-However, there’s no getting around how absurdly expensive end-of-life care is in America: According to CNN, one in every four Medicare dollars spent goes to the five percent of beneficiaries in the last year of their life.
+However, there’s no getting around how absurdly expensive end-of-life care is in America.
+According to NPR News, about 10 percent of all healthcare dollars spent goes toward end-of-life-care.
 The upshot of this is often crippling debt for the families of terminally ill patients, with the care of a single individual at the end of their life costing an estimated $39,000.
 For 40 percent of households, the bill exceeds their financial assets.

 6It Improves Quality Of Life